osmosis-labs/osmosis/networks/osmosis-1/upgrades/v12/testnet/guide.md

 cp $GOPATH/bin/osmosisd ~/.osmosisd/cosmovisor/upgrades/v11/bin
 ```

-Cosmovisor is now ready to be started.
-We will now set up Cosmovisor for the upgrade
+Cosmovisor is now ready to be set up for v12.

 Set these environment variables: